Japan Approves Naval Group for Middle East Deployment

 Japan announced Thursday it is sending warships to patrol strategic Middle East waterways, joining assets from the U.S., Australia and the UK already working to ensure the safety of commercial shipping traffic in the area.

-The announcement came barely 24-hours after China, Russia and Iran announced they will hold joint naval drills in the Gulf of Oman, as Breitbart News reported.
+The deployment came barely 24-hours after China, Russia and Iran confirmed they will hold joint naval drills in the Gulf of Oman, as Breitbart News reported.

 The Japanese Cabinet’s decision to insert military assets into the region reflects tensions that have escalated between Iran and the U.S. since President Donald Trump withdrew from Iran’s Obama-negotiated 2015 nuclear deal.